lilianhabib/pe-projects/journal.md

 ## Lesson Notes
 *  I ran into an issue where the graphic-diptych text overflowed into the next section where the screen size was the smallest.
 I removed the absolute and relative positioning and that seemed to fix the issue.
+* Coding php in separate files is actually a lot easier than I thought.
+I think that creating the files from scratch yourself makes it easier.
+I coded the about.html page to PHP and everything turned out well.
+I haven't separated the CSS yet.

+## conclusion / major takeaways?
+* No major takeaways

+## 10.12.2022
+## Lesson 0108: Catch-Up Day 9

+### Standup
+* What is one thing you learned yesterday?
+Yesterday I fixed the text content on my site because it was overflowing into the action section.
+I spent some time updating the links on my personal.
+And spent some time, working on my responsive layout.
+I also recoded my about page in PHP.

+* What is something that was confusing?

+* Is there anything you are excited to learn?
+Today I want to finish my theme challenge site.

+* Blockers: None

+## Lesson Notes
+*  Why is my graphic diptych not showing up?
+* Why can I not apply different images to my call-to-action section?

+## conclusion / major takeaways?
+* No major takeaways

+## 10.13.2022
+## Lesson 0109: Catch-Up Day 10

+### Standup
+* What is one thing you learned yesterday?
+Yesterday I worked on my site.
+I had issues with images not/the wrong images appearing, but I think it just took a while to appear.
+I also changed the call-to-action section to include a product section.
+Ran into an issue where all the images were the same for the product section.

+* What is something that was confusing?

+* Is there anything you are excited to learn?
+Today I fixed the image issue.
+I didn't include the $thumbnail = $products["thumbnail"].
+I want to replace all of the text with ones that align with the purpose of the site.
+I'm also meeting with Derek to go over my site and get feedback.

+* Blockers: None

+## Lesson Notes
+*  Why is my graphic diptych not showing up?
+* Why can I not apply different images to my call-to-action section?

 ## conclusion / major takeaways?
 * No major takeaways